Tse Tsan Tai (1872–1938)

 An Australian-Cantonese Opinion Maker in British Hong Kong

-Author(s): Dong Wang
+Author(s): Dr Dong Wang

 Examining the life of an Australian-Cantonese insurrectionist and patriot, this book explores a composite identity and democratic ideals which were shaped through diaspora, religion, colonialism, civil society, science, and revolutions in Qing and Nationalist China.